bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 ### Challenge 1: Compatibility across diverse hardware

-Restaurants often use a mix of hardware—like printers, tablets, and barcode scanners—from different manufacturers.
+Restaurants often use a mix of hardware – like printers, tablets, and barcode scanners—from different manufacturers.
 Integrating these devices into one POS system is challenging due to varied SDKs, communication protocols (e.g., Bluetooth, Wi-Fi), and inconsistent reliability.

 **Solution**: A custom integration framework to support more types of devices (e.g., **Epson, Star, Sunmi**) with unified communication layer for handling various SDKs and protocols.